 Ericksen turned to Sadozai, ten feet behind him, and waved his hand in a follow-me gesture, “Bashir!”
 They rushed to Templeton’s aid, pulled him behind the nearest boulder, and applied a tourniquet to stop the bleeding.

-Loud crackling and pops from AK-47s and grenades spit out rocks, dust, and debris that rumbled down the mountainside.
+Loud crackling and pops from AK-47s and grenades spit out rocks, dust, and debris tumbling down the mountainside.
 A minute later a SEAL and a Delta were killed in a hail of bullets.
 A Delta operator went down, shot with a bullet to his thigh.
 As a SEAL combat medic charged to his aid and began patching him up, a bullet sliced through the medic’s neck, killing him.
 The Air Force combat controller and another operator ran into the kill-zone to fetch the Delta who had gone down, and as they carried him toward another boulder, bullets struck and killed both men.
 The acrid smell of explosives permeated the air.
 AK-47 rounds and rocket-propelled grenades continued to blast away at the team as they fired up the slope.

 Goldman received a call on the satphone and gave it to Ericksen, who was now in command.